wp-plugins/ad-inserter/readme.txt

 Do not display ads in posts with certain tags (black list) or display ads only in posts with certain tags (white list). **Leave tag list empty and set it to Black list to show ads for all tags.**

-Do not display ads on pages with certain urls (black list) or display ads only pages with certain urls (white list). **Leave tag list empty and set it to Black list to show ads on all urls.**
+Do not display ads on pages with certain urls (black list) or display ads only pages with certain urls (white list). **Leave url list empty and set it to Black list to show ads on all urls.**
 **WARNING:** Separate urls with SPACES.

 For all display positions you can also define Wordpress page types where the ads can be displayed: